smartslab/objectRecognitionTopologicalFeatures/README.md

       + uwis
       + init_models
       + data
-        + JPEGImage_livingroom
+        + JPEGImages_livingroom
         + foreground_livingroom
-        + ImageSet_livingroom
+        + ImageSets_livingroom
 ```

+3. Place living room scene images to be used for training the DeepLabv3+ model under `JPEGImages_livingroom` and corresponding ground truth segmentation maps under `foreground_livingroom`.
-3. Modify the existing files `datasets/build_voc2012_data.py` and `datasets/data_generator.py` appropriately for the UW-IS dataset.
+4. Modify the existing files `datasets/build_voc2012_data.py` and `datasets/data_generator.py` appropriately for the UW-IS dataset.
-4. Use `segMapUtils/convertToRaw.py` to convert binary segmentation maps to raw annotations (pixel value indicates class labels).
+5. Use `segMapUtils/convertToRaw.py` to convert binary segmentation maps to raw annotations (pixel value indicates class labels).
 Then use `segMapUtils/createTrainValSets.py` to generate the training and validation sets for training the DeepLabv3+ model.
 Run `convert_uwis.sh` from within the `deeplab/datasets` directory to convert annotations into tensorflow records for the model.
-5. Place appropriate initial checkpoint available from [here](https://github.com/tensorflow/models/tree/master/research/deeplab) in the init_models folder.
+6. Place appropriate initial checkpoint available from [here](https://github.com/tensorflow/models/tree/master/research/deeplab) in the init_models folder.
-6. Use `train_uwis.sh` followed by `export_uwis.sh` from within the deeplab directory to train a DeepLabv3+ model and to export the trained model, respectively.
+7. Use `train_uwis.sh` followed by `export_uwis.sh` from within the deeplab directory to train a DeepLabv3+ model and to export the trained model, respectively.
-7. Run `loadmodel_inference.py` from within the deeplab directory to generate segmentation maps for scene images using the trained model.
+8. Run `loadmodel_inference.py` from within the deeplab directory to generate segmentation maps for scene images using the trained model.
-8. Use `segMapUtils/cropPredsObjectWise.py` to obtain cropped object images from the scene segmentation map.
+9. Use `segMapUtils/cropPredsObjectWise.py` to obtain cropped object images from the scene segmentation map.
-9. Run `loadmodel_inference.py` again (using the same trained model) to generate object segmentatipn maps for all the cropped object images.
+10. Run `loadmodel_inference.py` again (using the same trained model) to generate object segmentatipn maps for all the cropped object images.

 At this stage, object segmentation maps would have the following filename structure `<sceneImageName>_<cropId>_cropped.png`.
 Before moving to the next step, all the object segmentation maps are to labeled with appropriate category id for training the recognition networks.
 The steps in persistent feature extraction and recognition assume the following filename structure for object segmentation maps: